hardin47/website/Math58/Notes/05-CorRegDesc.md

 </div>

-Order the six scatterplots from strongest negative to strongest positive relationship.
+Order the six scatterplots from strongest negative to strongest positive linear relationship.
 Some questions to ask yourself:

 * What would the correlation be if there was a perfect positive relationship?
 * What would the correlation be if there was a perfect negative relationship?